cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/pynq_hls.md

 alias vivado="/tools/software/xilinx/Vivado/2021.1/bin/vivado"
 ```

+## Pynq OS Setup

+MicroSD Card Setup
+To make your own PYNQ Micro-SD card:

+Download the [ZCU111 v2.7 PYNQ](http://www.pynq.io/board.html) image for your board
+Unzip the image
+Write the image to a blank Micro SD card (minimum 8GB recommended)

+For detailed instructions on writing the SD card using different operating systems, see [Writing the SD Card Image](https://pynq.readthedocs.io/en/v2.3/appendix.html#writing-the-sd-card).

 ## Design a simple adder using Vitis HLS

 We first build a vector addition function using C++ in Vitis HLS.
 Later, we export the RTL (Verilog) design in Vivado to implement it on the board.